-This procedure involves the removal of extra tissue from the back of the throat, including the tonsils, the uvula, and part of the soft palate.
+UPPP will remove extra tissue from the back of the throat.
+This includes the tonsils and part of the soft palate.

 Laser-assisted Uvulopalatoplasty (LAUP)